 SEO Web Design Methodology

 Web use has increased by leaps and bounds since the early days of the Internet.
 Search engines are busily indexing the most obscure corners of the Web and online commerce is booming.
 Whether the business is driving leads to a physical store or the conversion happens on the website itself, consumers have come to expect that anything they could want or need can be found online.
 Based on consumer expectations, then how do you go about establishing a internet marketing presence and getting yourself highly ranked in the search engines?
-The very best way is to build a Web site that includes search engine optimization (SEO) best practice principles as well as keeping in mind usability, audience and niche.
+The very best way is to build a Web site that includes search engine optimisation (SEO) best practice principles as well as keeping in mind usability, audience and niche.

 It used to be that companies didn't have to worry too much about Web site design.
 Just throwing the information on the page was 'good enough'.
 That's not the case today.
 In today's world, the search engines and a few million Internet users scour the Web daily looking for fresh and interesting content.
 The design of your site will influence how crawl-able it is for the search engines and how easy it is for users to navigate through.
 If the engines get bogged down on your homepage or if users can't find what they want and get turned off, your site will lose its chance at being competitive in search engine marketing.